The AI-Native Company Blueprint

 Defense in depth: (1) The Company Bus limits external actions and holds all credentials.
 (2) Sessions are sandboxed containers with no direct internet access.
 (3) PRs require human review before taking effect.
 (4) Session guardrails (turn limits, cost ceilings, convergence checks) prevent runaway sessions.
 (5) All actions are logged with full attribution.
 (6) Circuit breakers provide emergency stops.
 (7) The Big Red Button freezes all agent writes company-wide.
 (8) Heuristics at the Company Bus level detect anomalous session behavior — unexpected call volumes, unusual credential requests, out-of-pattern API usage — and can halt session execution proactively.

-What if a session container is hijacked?
+How resilient is the architecture if a session container is compromised?

 The architecture provides meaningful containment.
 Code changes happen in an isolated git worktree — they never touch main directly.
 A PR must be reviewed by a human before anything merges.
 Object storage is append-only and TTL'd: file references in the repo point to immutable objects; replacing a stored artifact requires a code change that produces a new object reference, which flows through the normal PR audit trail.
 External API calls are rate-limited at the Bus.
 The highest-concern surface is the cloud DB: a hijacked session could create fake issues, manipulate work logs, or flood the issue table.
 These changes are reversible (the DB has an audit log and point-in-time recovery), but they could cause temporary operational harm.
 Mitigations: rate-limit DB writes per session at the Bus, monitor for anomalous patterns (spike in issue creation, bulk assignment changes), and require human approval for high-impact DB operations in autonomous sessions.